 Good management is essential to the success of any business.
 Managers are trained to be innovative, strategic and effective in their business practices in a globally competitive environment.
 They work in public, private, corporate and not-for-profit organisations and also work for themselves.

 Management and Governance staff bring their diverse array of skills and research into the College’s key MBA corporate business sectors.
 These encompass leadership, governance-analysis, strategy, management, resourcing, operations, people, innovation, technopreneurship, global comparisons, and organisational-change.
 Intermeshed with these MBA areas are its field trips, business plans, internships, individual projects and rural options.

 The above MBA areas are underpinned by the normal management and governance undergraduate and honours programs.
 Here, each management and governance undergraduate subject is designed into a collective build process that ultimately delivers a key graduate skill set suitable to the needs of tomorrow’s corporate leaders.

-In studying tourism and hospitality, or sports, conference or events management you are studying how one large part of the world works.
-You need to understand how countries are connected, how people seek to make their lives happy and meaningful, and you need to understand many processes working to make a whole system function, hopefully in the most positive and sustainable way.
+In studying tourism and hospitality, or sports, conference or events management, students learn how one large part of the world works.
+Students need to understand how countries are connected, how people seek to make their lives happy and meaningful, and how to understand many processes working to make a whole system function, hopefully in the most positive and sustainable way.

 People who work in the tourism industry change jobs and often move from one kind of job role and title to another.
-You may be a customer service person, a tour leader, a manager, a marketer, a special event coordinator, or a development officer.
-Later you may move between more senior managerial roles in different tourism businesses or sectors.
+They may be a customer service person, a tour leader, a manager, a marketer, a special event coordinator, or a development officer, or may move between more senior managerial roles in different tourism businesses or sectors.
 The movement may also be spatial with the possibility of shifting across states or countries.
-For many people with tourism, events and sports interests this variety and mobility is appealing as they have “careers which take them places.”
+For many people with tourism, events and sports interests, this variety and mobility is appealing as they have “careers which take them places.”